hyperglyph/hyperglyph/spec/glyph_spec.rst

 - name 'resource'
 - attributes is a dictionary,
   *  MAY have the keys 'url', 'name'
+  * MAY have the keys 'etag', 'last-modified', 'cache-control'
 - content is a dict of string -> object
   * objects often forms